-Healthcare delivery today transformation, transformation in many delivery, reimbursement, data analytics, improvement, efficiency, and governance.
+Healthcare delivery today is in continuous transformation, transformation in many ways; delivery, reimbursement, data analytics, improvement, efficiency, and governance.

 Our organization has met barriers head on, and with much discussion, deliberation and strategy.
 We have partnered and maneuvered within our organization and with external partners.
 This attitude has helped the organization achieve many of our FY17 Priorities this past Fiscal Year.